 Sarah travelled from South Africa to marry at Kennaway House in an intimate ceremony there - her choice of flowers included fluffy white peonies, delicate pink astilbes and her "must have" - blue irises.
 Photographs by: www.willowstudiosidmouth

-Zoe wanted a vintage theme style of bouquet which included calla lilies.
-She opted for my waterfall pocket designs for the groom and best man which looked sensational with their pocketchiefs.in Cadbury's purple.
+Zoe wanted a vintage style bouquet which included her favour calla lilies.
+She chose my waterfall pocket design for the groom and best man which looked fab against their Cadbury's purple pocketchiefs.
 Photographs by: www.willowstudiosidmouth

 Sally loved the sea - she selected her venue so that she would be next to it and hoped to swim in the sea on her wedding morning.
 Not a lover of traditional wedding flowers, Sally and I worked on a palette of sea colours to include sunshine and a smattering of seashells and starfish - even a piece of driftwood.
 Photographs by: firstname.lastname@example.org & Floralities